-A metal roof’s lifespan varies by its type.
+A metal roof’s life expectancy varies by its type.
 For example, standing seam metal roofs last between 50 and 75 years.
 In contrast, a screw-down panel metal roof lasts only 20-30 years.

 Of course, dozens of additional variables influence a metal roof’s longevity, which we’ll outline in this post.

 The first thing you should know is that there are different types of metal roofs.
-Secondly, each type has a different life expectancy because of how they are built and withstand conditions.
+Each type has a different life expectancy because of how it is built and can withstand conditions.

 So, let’s take a brief look at each one and their average life expectancy: